Azasakhe/Netflix/Library-settings.md

 ### Use MySQL shared library database
 It allows you to share what you export to the Kodi library, with multiple different devices, where each device has its own Kodi installation.

 In order to work it is necessary use all Kodi's with a central MySQL server.
-You can follow the official Kodi MySQL setup instructions at [Kodi Wiki](https://kodi.wiki/view/MySQL).

-When done, in each device open the addon settings and under Library page:
-* Check "Enable custom library folder", and choose a shared "Custom library path".
-The path must be the exact same on all devices.
-* Enable "Use MySQL shared library database", then set the same connection parameters used in Kodi MySQL setup.

-As a last thing you need to set that only one device is responsible for updating the library (i.e. check for new episodes):
-Then in the device you choose, click on "Set this device as main auto-updates manager"
+The versions of MySQL supported are: MySQL => 5.5.3 or MariaDB => 5.5

+Read "[[Use library exported with multiple devices]]" page for configuration instructions